 The Dangers of Being Skinny Fat

-- High blood sugar, leading to insulin resistance or diabetes.
+- High blood sugar leads to insulin resistance or diabetes.

-- High levels of inflammation in the body, which is linked to an increase risk of certain cancers, heart disease, arthritis, psoriasis, and depression.
+- High levels of inflammation in the body which is linked to an increased risk of certain cancers, heart disease, arthritis, psoriasis, and depression.

-- Elevated blood pressure, which puts you at increased risk of stroke and dementia.
+- Elevated blood pressure puts you at increased risk of stroke and dementia.

-- Vitamin deficiencies that can contribute to conditions such as chronic fatigue, anemia, and more
+- Vitamin deficiencies can contribute to conditions such as chronic fatigue, anemia, and more

 - Digestive issues like IBS or acid reflux